• Skip to primary navigation

 It will keep well in the fridge until you are ready to use it.

-• Use it to make my Pumpkin Onion and Cheese Tart or layer it with your favourite toppings!
+• Use it to make my Creamy Pumpkin Tart or get creative and layer it with your favourite toppings.

 Video